-Henry Deringer was one of the most famous and ingenious gun inventors of the 19th century.
-His Philadelphia Derringer was a small pocket pistol that was widely copied and manufactured.
-Many people were attracted by its small size and easy handling; Derringer became known worldwide for having designed and produced the first single shot muzzle-loading pistol that was so small.
-He opened a new era for the American gun history and even though misspelled with two "r"s, the name of Deringer started to be put on every small pocket pistol.
+Henry Deringer is one of the most prestigious gun inventors of the 19th century.
+His Philadelphia Derringer was a small pocket pistol that was widely copied and manufactured around the country.
+Many people were attracted by the small size and easy handling of the Philadelphia Derringer, and it quickly became widely known, as did Deringer, even as his namesake pistol had been spelled incorrectly (the accurate spelling of his name is “Deringer”).
+Regardless of this oversight, Deringer became known worldwide for having designed and produced the first single shot, muzzle-loading pistol of its size, and Derringer became a household name.
+This huge figure in the history of firearms opened up a new era for the design and manufacture of American firearms and influenced countless numbers who followed him.

-When Henry Deringer conceived his more than famous pocket pistol, he hadn’t the slightest idea of how popular it was going to become.
-Without being a repeating firearm such as revolvers were, the derringer had many other advantages, firing rim-fire cartridges and barrel pivoted sideways for easy reloading access.
-It was certainly an innovative pistol and it didn’t take long for other manufacturers to add their own improvements.
-Remington studies carefully the small pocket pistol that Derringer had invented and decided that it could be improved by adding another barrel and also if it was chambered for the 41 rim-fire cartridge.
-These modifications were present in the Remington derringer that managed to gain even more popularity, especially at the end of the 19th century and the start of the 20th century.
+When Henry Deringer conceived of his famous pocket pistol, he could not have forecast how popular the firearm was destined to become.
+The Derringer was not a repeating firearm such as the revolvers of the time.
+Rather, the Derringer boasted other advantages, including firing rim-fire cartridges and a barrel that pivoted sideways for easy reloading access.
+It was a remarkably innovative pistol and it did not take long for other firearms manufacturers to add their own improvements to Deringer’s initial designs.
+For example, Remington carefully studied the small Derringer and determined that it could be improved upon by adding a second barrel and a chamber capable of facilitating the 41 rim-fire cartridge.
+These modifications were present in the Remington “Derringer,” a gun that managed to receive even more popular and critical praise, especially at the end of the 19th century.

-The 1872 derringer pistol was chambered for a .22 short caliber cartridge, had a nickel or gold frame for gun collectors and a single-blue 8’’ barrel.
-Made from zinc alloy and hardwood, it was especially preferred by those who wanted a small gun, concealed in the pocket of their trousers.
-Even if Colt and Remington started a competition with Henry Deringer, his guns maintained their popularity and reputation for quality and performance.
+The post-Civil War era saw more advancements in firearms produced by Derringer.
+The 1872 Derringer pistol was chambered for a .22 short caliber cartridge and featured either a nickel or gold frame and a single, blue, 8-inch barrel for gun collectors.
+Made from zinc alloy and hardwood, it was preferred especially by those people looking for a small gun that was easy to conceal.
+Even as Derringer saw increased competition from companies such as Colt and Remington, the company maintained its popularity and reputation both for quality and performance.

-Another 1871 derringer is just as famous, the .31-caliber black powdered version.
-Fitted with a black frame and a gold barrel, it is one of the finest small pistols ever made.
-The finish is incredible, the materials are zinc alloy and hardwood and plenty of accessories were made to go along with it.
-There are hand-crafted presentation cases, made only from the finest wood and with velvet on the inside.
-There are wall plaques especially made for gun collectors and enthusiasts, unique items indeed!
+The 1871 Derringer is equally as famous as the 1872 Derringer pistol.
+Perhaps the best known model is the .31 caliber black powdered version.
+Fitted with a black frame and a gold barrel, it is arguably one of the finest small pistols ever made.
+The finish is exquisitely crafted and the firearm does not disappoint when it comes to custom zinc alloy and hardwood accessories and appointments, not the least of which include hand-crafted presentation cases, made only from the finest wood and lined with velvet on the inside.
+You might also like to take a look at all of their unique wall plaques, made especially for gun collectors and enthusiasts.

-Soon after, new loading mechanisms were implemented for the derringer and that included the 1861 breech-loading of Daniel Moore.
-His model was the same small-pocket pistol, with a single barrel and chambered for a .41 rim-fire cartridge but the loading system was different.
-It attracted the attention of the National Arms Company that decided to buy the newly improved derringer.
-And as it was clear that more improvements were going to be added to the original derringer, the year of 1870 brought a patented barrel with a side-swinging mechanism.
-It was the invention of Alexander Thuer and it managed to maintain the popularity of the derringer until the start of the 20th century, when the first automatic pistols were released.
+Soon after, new loading mechanisms were implemented for the Derringer that included the 1861 Breech-Loading rifle, introduced by Daniel Moore.
+His model was essentially the same, small-pocket pistol, with a single barrel chambered for a .41 rim-fire cartridge.
+The loading system, however, represented a new innovation, one that attracted the attention of the National Arms Company, which ultimately decided to buy the new and improved Derringer.
+1870 saw the allowance of a patented barrel with a side-swinging mechanism, the invention of Alexander Thuer.
+This model managed to maintain the popularity of the Derringer until the beginning of the 20th century, when the first automatic pistols began to be released.

-Even if the automatic pistols managed to replace and take over derringer’s popularity, in the second half the 20th century the original 1872 derringer was released once again on the market.
-Chambered for the .22 short cartridges, it was affordable and had many attractive features.
-And as there were many collectors interested in the derringer’s return, other models were re-introduced for production in the years to come.
+Even as automatic pistols began to replace and take over Derringer’s popularity, the second half of the 20th century saw the re-release of the original 1872 Derringer, this time chambered for .22 caliber short cartridges, and made to be affordable without compromising popular features.
+And as there were many collectors interested in the Derringer’s return, other models were re-introduced for production in the years to come.